CaiShu233/External-Incremental-Delaunay-Triangulation/README.md

 ### You want use
   Very easy to understand
-  '''
+  '''python
 import numpy as np
 import matplotlib.pyplot as plt import delaunay as dt